Sustainability

 OUR WAY TOWARDS A SUSTAINABLE FUTURE

 The Kronberg Academy Foundation is committed to ensuring that music lives on and remains authentic for future generations.
 And we are increasingly taking social and ecological change into account in all that we do.
-How could we train young musicians – and thus responsible ambassadors for international exchange – without addressing the urgent problems we face in the present and the future?
-Without equipping them to act conscientiously?
-Without enabling them to give the many music enthusiasts sound guidance on how to act?
+How could we train young musicians – and thus conscientious ambassadors for international exchange – without addressing the urgent problems we face in the present and the future?
+We want to provide them with the tools needed to act in good conscience and offer guidance to music enthusiasts.

 In this 21st century, nature and society are undergoing radical transformation.
-A series of systemically important aspects are on a critical trajectory.
-This unique atmosphere of challenges posed by the pandemic, some divisive and anti-democratic, of developing military aggression and of the effects of climate change has prompted the Foundation to want to make a positive impact with the means at its disposal.
+A number of systemically important issues are on a critical trajectory.
+This unique atmosphere of challenges posed by the pandemic (some divisive and anti-democratic), of developing military aggression and of the effects of climate change has prompted the Foundation’s wish to set a lasting counterpoint of reconciliation.

 Kronberg Academy strives to act with minimum environmental impact and to take ecological sustainability criteria into account in both its academic training and when planning and implementing events.
-Moreover, we will find ways to translate contributions to balancing the interests of society as a whole and to promoting democracy and human rights into our musical context, thus making them a logical component of our own teaching activities.
+Moreover, we shall find ways to translate contributions to balancing the interests of society as a whole, the influence of music on human health and support for democracy and human rights into our musical context, thus making them a logical component of our own teaching activities.
 So that music can gain in importance, and influence us towards interactions that set the bar for people and our planet alike.

 “...
-Music in the service of humanity” is the far-reaching philosophy of the great cellist and champion of peace Pablo Casals, who serves as an example for Kronberg Academy every single day.
+Music in the service of humanity” is the far-reaching philosophy of the great cellist and champion of peace Pablo Casals.
 This philosophy posits that art, humanity and respect for nature are inextricably linked in the triad of music, people and planet earth.
-Consequently, closer inspection shows that many aspects of the current sustainability standards framework have been finding their way into Kronberg Academy’s everyday structures “intuitively” for years.
-And, we are sending out clear signals by making this guiding principle heard in the musical events at the new Casals Forum – Europe’s first concert hall with an integrated study centre capable of carbon-neutral operation.

 For us, sustainable development is therefore both an outlook and a driving force.
 It stems from a knowledge of the values we live by, and from the motivation this gives us to act accordingly.

-This significance is key.
+The material significance of these issues is therefore key.
 We have issued a declaration in accordance with the German Sustainability Code (DNK) that is based on fact.
-Nevertheless, as a comparatively small organisation that depends on volunteers in many spheres of activity, we believe that we demonstrate more effective additional value both through our practical actions and through voluntary reporting in line with Global Reporting Initiative (GRI) standards or European Sustainability Reporting Standards (ESRS).
-It is crucial for Kronberg Academy that our outlook should be recognisable in our actions.
+At the same time, as a comparatively small organisation that relies heavily on volunteers, we are convinced that we can create more efficient added value through practical action and voluntary reporting, informed by existing and future reporting formats.

-By publishing this Sustainability Report, we aim to demonstrate our progress and describe the contributions we are making to the United Nations Sustainable Development Goals (SDGs) and the global 2030 Agenda.
-We have a direct influence on important goals here, including “Quality Education”, “Reduced Inequalities”, “Sustainable Cities and Communities”, “Climate Action” and, last but not least, “Peace, Justice and Strong Institutions”.
+By publishing this Sustainability Report, we aim to highlight our progress and demonstrate the contributions we are making to the United Nations Sustainable Development Goals (SDGs) and the global 2030 Agenda.
+We have a direct influence on important goals here, including “Quality Education”, “Gender Equality”, “Reduced Inequalities”, “Sustainable Cities and Communities”, “Climate Action” and, last but not least, “Peace, Justice and Strong Institutions”.

 What we have achieved so far: